Hydrodynamic attractor in periodically driven ultracold quantum gases

 Hydrodynamic attractor behavior was first discovered in modeling the equilibration of high-temperature QCD matter in high-energy heavy-ion collisions.
 Right after the two nuclei pass each other, the system expands rapidly along the beam axis~\cite{Bjorken:1982qr}.
 The expansion rate is $\partial_\mu u^\mu = 1/\tau$, where $u^\mu$ is a 4-velocity and $\tau$ is the proper time after the collision.
-High-temperature QCD matter is approximately conformal, and Navier-Stokes hydrodynamics predicts that the expansion induces an anisotropy in the energy-momentum tensor proportional to the shear viscosity $\eta$~\cite{Romatschke:2017ejr},
+High-temperature QCD matter is approximately conformal, and Navier-Stokes hydrodynamics predicts that the expansion induces an anisotropy in the diagonal elements of the energy-momentum tensor proportional to the shear viscosity $\eta$~\cite{Romatschke:2017ejr},

-The deviation from the equilibrium pressure $P_\text{eq}$ is controlled by the dimensionless time variable $\tilde w = \tau P_\text{eq}/(\pi \eta)={\tau T}/{(4\pi \eta/s)}$~\cite{Heller:2016rtz}, which is related to temperature $T$ and the celebrated shear viscosity over entropy ratio $\eta/s$~\cite{Policastro:2001yc}.
+The deviation from the equilibrium pressure $P_\text{eq}$ is controlled by the dimensionless time variable $\tilde w = \tau P_\text{eq}/(\pi \eta)={\tau T}/{(4\pi \eta/s)}$~\cite{Heller:2016rtz}, which is related to temperature $T$ and the celebrated shear viscosity to entropy ratio $\eta/s$~\cite{Policastro:2001yc}.
 For $\tilde w\to \infty$ the viscous corrections vanish and the system becomes isotropic.
 However, at early times $\tilde w\to 0$, the viscous corrections $1/\tilde w$ in \cref{eq:ani} are large and Navier-Stokes hydrodynamics becomes invalid.

 The early-time equilibration dynamics have been studied in many microscopic theories~\cite{Florkowski:2017olj,Romatschke:2017ejr,Soloviev:2021lhs,Jankowski:2023fdz}.
-These studies reveal that the full pressure anisotropy $({T^{xx}-P_\text{eq}})/{P_\text{eq}}$ converges to the Navier-Stokes expectation already for $\tilde w =\mathcal{O}(1)$ when viscous corrections are still large.
+These studies reveal that the full pressure anisotropy $({T^{xx}-P_\text{eq}})/{P_\text{eq}}$ converges to the Navier-Stokes expectation already for short times $\tilde w =\mathcal{O}(1)$ when viscous corrections are still large.
 Furthermore, for different initial conditions the pressure anisotropy relaxes to a common trajectory even before reaching the Navier-Stokes expectation.
-This emergent far-from-equilibrium hydrodynamic behavior is known as the hydrodynamic attractor.
+This emergent hydrodynamic-like behavior long before reaching equilibrium is known as the hydrodynamic attractor.

 In this paper, we show that systems undergoing periodic expansion and contraction never relax to a Navier-Stokes limit.
 Instead, they settle for a new type of cyclic hydrodynamic attractor.
 For such systems, the expected deviation from equilibrium, \cref{eq:ani}, vanishes at certain turning points, hence the scaled time $\tilde w$ is not a meaningful time variable.
 Instead, we propose to plot the actual anisotropy $({T^{xx}-P_\text{eq}})/{P_\text{eq}}$ versus the Navier-Stokes expectation $({T_\text{NS}^{xx}-P_\text{eq}})/{P_\text{eq}}$.
 Deviations from the diagonal $y=x$ line serve as a clear indicator of departures from Navier-Stokes hydrodynamics.